Beyond Community Notes: A Framework for Understanding and Building Crowdsourced Context Systems for Social Media: A Design Space for CCS

 \subsection{Platform Treatment}

-We define \textit{Platform Treatment} as the design choices about how the platform treats \textit{posts} that have published \textit{notes}.
-Table~\ref{tab:treatment_dimensions} shows all of the associated dimensions and options.
-Design decisions here affect the impact of CCS systems on the spread of \textit{posts}.
+We define \textit{Platform Treatment} as the design choices about how the platform treats posts that have published notes.
+Table~\ref{tab:treatment_dimensions} shows all associated dimensions and options.
+Design decisions here affect the impact of CCS on post spread.

-The central question is, \textit{``How are posts with notes on them treated by the platform?''} All current implementations make a point of emphasizing that they do not algorithmically penalize \textit{posts} with \textit{notes} on them (for example, by down-ranking in recommendation algorithms).
-But this need not be the case: perhaps certain types of \textit{notes} provide a useful signal about \textit{post} quality and platforms may want to suppress them.
-Alternatively, the platform may impose restrictions on \textit{posts} with \textit{notes}, like prohibiting them from being monetized or from displaying next to ads.
+The central question is: \textit{``How are posts with notes treated by the platform?''} All current implementations emphasize that they do not algorithmically penalize posts with notes (for example, by down-ranking them in recommendation algorithms).
+But this need not be the case: perhaps certain note types provide a signal about low post quality and platforms may want to suppress associated posts.
+Alternatively, platform may impose restrictions on posts with notes, such as prohibiting monetization or display next to ads.

-It is also important to ask \textit{``How do notes interact with other content moderation features?''} Some platforms have shut down their fact-checking programs and replaced them with CCS.
-But, all of the platforms that we surveyed still have content moderation systems of some kind, which a CCS complements.
-Finally, YouTube and TikTok display multiple ``information reliability'' indicators alongside \textit{posts} in tandem with \textit{notes}, such as platform-provided banners or labels.
+It is also important to ask: \textit{``How do notes interact with other content moderation features?''} Some platforms have shut down their fact-checking programs and replaced them with CCS.
+However, all platforms we surveyed still have content moderation systems of some kind, which CCS complement.
+Finally, YouTube and TikTok display multiple ``information reliability'' indicators alongside posts in tandem with notes, such as platform-provided banners or labels.